Use this tool to save details of accommodation, events, places to eat and things to see & do in Lancashire.

 WWT Martin Mere is where wilderness and family-friendliness combine.

 Spring and summer are fantastic times to visit the centre as new life develops allowing you to see the cute sights of ducklings, goslings, cygnets and chicks spring up around the reserve.
-Seasonal attractions include the award winning duckling nursery open from late May, take to the water and get a close encounter with nature on our award winning canoe safari and boat tour experience, den building, see what creatures you can find on bug hunts and pond dipping sessions every weekend.
+Seasonal attractions include the award winning duckling nursery open from late May.
+Take to the water and get a close encounter with nature on the award winning canoe safari and boat tour experience, den building, see what creatures you can find on bug hunts and pond dipping sessions every weekend.

 Rushes Adventure Play Area

 The Rushes is designed to reflect Martin Mere’s focus on the environment and natural play.
 It seeks to provide opportunities for all ages and abilities in a social, safe and clean context.
 Features include: